liftoff/GateOne/gateone/docs/source/UserGuide/index.rst

     White Theme

 .. tip:: Themes are just CSS files and are easy to edit.  ``black.css`` and ``white.css`` are in ``<path to gateone>/templates/themes``.
 Copy one and start making your own!
-If it turns out pretty good send it to us and we'll include it in the code.
+If it turns out pretty good send it to us and we'll include it with Gate One.

 .. note:: The black scheme doesn't actually have a black background (it's #222)...
 Why?
 So the panels can have shadows which provides important contrast.
 Essentially, it is easier on the eyes.